Age Range Of Toddlers | Growth, Milestones, Care

 • Macronutrients: Balanced intake of carbohydrates for energy; proteins for muscle growth; fats for brain development.

-• Vitamins & minerals: Adequate calcium for bone health; iron for cognitive function; vitamin D for immune support.
+• Vitamins & minerals: Adequate calcium for bone health; iron for cognitive development; vitamin D for bone and immune support.

-Parents should offer a variety of foods including fruits, vegetables, whole grains, lean proteins (like poultry or legumes), dairy products (or fortified alternatives), and healthy fats such as avocado or olive oil.
+Parents should offer a variety of foods including fruits, vegetables, whole grains, lean proteins like poultry or legumes, dairy products or fortified alternatives, and healthy fats such as avocado or olive oil.
+The HealthyChildren toddler serving-size guidance notes that intake varies by build and activity level, so appetite cues matter.
 Avoid excessive sugars or processed snacks that can displace nutrient-dense foods.

 Common Feeding Challenges Among Toddlers